 - Strong established relationships with advertising vendors - publishers and advertisers, plus, the rest of tech vendors.

-In spite of such a colossal request, only a few media companies are engaged in training programmatic professionals worldwide.
+In spite of such a colossal request, only a few media companies are engaged in training programmatic professionals (ad ops including) worldwide.
 Why?
-Because it is very difficult -- you have to have your own proprietary ad technology, training methodology, market knowledge, and understanding of business connections.
+Because maintaining and training ad operations is very difficult -- you have to have your own proprietary ad technology, training methodology, market knowledge, industry trends, and understanding of business connections.
 Only big adtech companies that have sufficient expertise can afford to train and grow professionals under their own roof.
 Some of those are willing to share their expertise with other companies so they provide outstaffing services beneficial for both parties.

 Benefits of outstaffing digital ad operations

-Outsourced ad ops become increasingly popular among companies because they enable entrepreneurs to save time and money essential for finding rare programmatic professionals.
+Outsourcing ad operations becomes increasingly popular among companies because they enable entrepreneurs to save time and money essential for finding rare programmatic professionals.
 This way companies solve either task associated with the hiring process: screening, testing, interviewing, hiring, and the tasks related to keeping professionals in staff: paying salaries, labor taxes, and so on.
 Let’s sum up what all these benefits boil down to:

 - Cost-effectiveness.
 Those who outstaff professionals free themselves from labor-related payments including payrolls, paying money for employee search, office programs installation, let alone renting the office.